vbryce/ethicalbankingrecommender/README.md

 #Platforms and datasets used: Microsoft Flow, Twilio, Capital One Hackathon API, CSRHub company ratings.

 #Limitations of the proof of concept version: Please note that the proof of concept mainly demonstrates the Twilio workflow.
 The response is generic and not linked to the individual data yielded by the API.
+The Twilio trial service appears to have poor latency and may take several minutes to reply to SMS (or be instantaneous).

 #Summary of operation:
 #*SMS sent to customer saying they have signed up for ethical buying recommendations and asking if they'd like one.